linkerd/website/linkerd.io/content/2/features/load-balancing.md

 if the IP address corresponds to a Pod, Linkerd will not perform any load balancing or apply any [Service Profiles](/2/features/service-profiles/).

+{{< note >}}
+If working with headless services, endpoints of the service cannot be retrieved.
+Therefore, Linkerd will not perform load balancing and instead route only to the target IP address.
+{{< /note >}}

 ## Load balancing gRPC

 Linkerd's load balancing is particularly useful for gRPC (or HTTP/2) services